physicalrobot/vikalpaWebsite/_projects/shivling.md

 The Shiva Lingam, or "Shivling," is a cylindrical stone or sculptural representation found in temples, shrines, and homes dedicated to Lord Shiva.
 Its form is simple yet symbolic, often accompanied by a circular base called the <span style="color:turquoise">Yoni</span>.
 Together, the <span style="color:turquoise">Lingam</span> and <span style="color:turquoise">Yoni</span> represent the dynamic interplay of masculine and feminine energies, embodying the balance and unity inherent in the cosmos.

 It is not merely a physical object but an energy form—a tool to channel cosmic vibrations.
-This makes it a profound instrument for spiritual growth and inner balance.
+This makes it a powerful instrument for spiritual growth and inner balance.

 ---